alex-haozheng/cs326_final_epsilon/docs/final.md

   - maintaining heroku and fixing any deployment problems

 # Conclusion
 Ultimately this project was very educational in terms of teaching about the process of developing something more than a simple "toy" program.
 It also helped introduce us to the nuts and bolts of web development the reality of the situation in regards to modern web development tools.
+We would have liked more timely learning of the connection between databases and node.js servers, specifically surrounding the due date for HW10 and milestone 3.
+Generally, we learned a lot about the full stack process.